 Different types of fibre can be found in a wide range of foods and beverages.
 Variety is the key to getting the most out of the nutrient.
 Remember, healthy eating could make all the difference in your overall health.
 Add more fibre to your diet today.

-This is an adaptation of an article, “3 Types of Dietary Fibres to Make You Feel Full”,
+This is an adaptation of an article, “3 Types of Dietary Fibres to Make You Feel Full”, which first appeared on Eu Yan Sang’s website.

 - National Center for Biotechnology Information.
 2012.
 Dietary fibre in foods: a review [online] [Accessed 8 April 2022]